 Netnod launches the Netnod Reach partner programme, allowing networks to connect to the Netnod IXP, through a reseller model with minimal overhead.

 Netnod launches "Netnod COMIX" - the distributed Internet exchange point, connecting Copenhagen in Denmark with Malmö in Sweden.

 The Netnod board is expanded, welcoming Dennis Davidsson, Karen Rose, Mathieu Weill, and Christian Kaufmann as new board members.

-The Netnod team grew from 18 to 24 members.
+The Netnod team grows from 18 to 24 members.

-LM Jogbäck become new Netnod CEO.
-Netnod expands our new DNSNODE services to enterprise customers.
-I-root celebrated 25 years in operation.
-Netnod celebrated our 20th Anniversary hosting our biggest Netnod meeting to date.
+LM Jogbäck becomes new Netnod CEO.
+Netnod expands our DNSNODE services to enterprise customers.
+I-root celebrates 25 years in operation.
+Netnod celebrates our 20th Anniversary hosting our biggest Netnod meeting to date.
 We see a continuously growing demand for all our services.

 Netnod performs major upgrades to Netnod IX Stockholm and Netnod IX Copenhagen.
 The new, scalable platform enables significant increases in capacity, cost-effective connections for customers and point-to-point transport.

 In cooperation with the Norwegian Internet Exchange (NIX), Netnod launches Netnod IX Oslo.
 Customers can connect through Netnod as a one-stop shop for interconnection throughout the Nordics.